Order-invariant measures on fixed causal sets: Open Problems

 {\bf 1.} Is there some reasonably simple description of the class of causal sets that admit a (faithful) order-invariant measure?
 We see from consideration of the class of downward-branching trees that there can be no {\em very} simple description.
 However, perhaps Theorem~\ref{tree} may give some indication of the nature of a possible classification of causal sets admitting an order-invariant measure.

 {\bf 2.} Is there some reasonably simple description of the class of causal sets that admit a {\em unique} order-invariant measure?
 This seems likely to be harder than the previous problem.

 In~\cite{BL1}, we give a description of the general form of any extremal order-invariant measure on the space $(\Omega,\cF)$.
 In order to extend this to a classification of extremal order-invariant measures, it would suffice to be able to describe all extremal order-invariant measures on fixed causal sets.
-It is not clear what such a description might look like, but solving problems~{\bf 1} and~{\bf 2} would be progress towards this goal.
+It is not clear what such a description might look like, but solving Problems~{\bf 1} and~{\bf 2} would be progress towards this goal.

 {\bf 3.} One specific problem relates to a partial order obtained by taking a Poisson process $X$ in ${\mathbb R}^2_+$, and taking the partial order $<$ on $X$ induced by the co-ordinate order.
-This is a.s.\ a causal set.
+The poset $P=(X,<)$ is a.s.\ a causal set.
 Does such a poset (a.s.) admit an order-invariant measure?

-If so, it seems that the causal set will (a.s.) admit infinitely many order-invariant measures, because an order-invariant measure $\mu$ must have $\sum_{x\in M} \mu(E(x)) > 1-\eps$ for some finite set $M=M(\eps)$ of minimal elements $x$, whereas the Poisson process itself has no distinguishable ``minimum region'' of finite area.
+If so, it seems that $P$ will (a.s.) admit infinitely many order-invariant measures, because an order-invariant measure $\mu$ must have $\sum_{x\in M} \mu(E(x)) > 1-\eps$ for some finite set $M=M(\eps)$ of minimal elements $x$, whereas the Poisson process itself has no distinguishable ``minimum region'' of finite area.
 This is because the Lebesgue measure on ${\mathbb R}^2_+$, and hence the Poisson process, are Lorentz invariant (i.e., invariant under the measure-preserving transformations $(x,y) \to (ax,a^{-1}y)$ of ${\mathbb R}^2_+$).

 The motivation behind this problem comes from physics.
 Any process generating a random causal set can be viewed as a potential discrete model for the space-time universe.
 Rideout and Sorkin~\cite{RS,RS2} proposed (essentially) order-invariance as a desirable feature of such a model.
 It would be good to know whether the (rich) class of order-invariant processes does include processes that produce outcomes resembling the observed space-time universe, i.e., at least locally resembling a Poisson process in 4-dimensional Minkowski space $M^4$.
 If such a process exists, it will have an expression as a mixture of extremal order-invariant processes on fixed causal sets, where the causal sets ``resemble'' those produced from a Poisson process.